 Apps and Integrations – Experience a powerful, integrated workflow with Miro.
-Users can connect with over 100 apps and integrations in order to align teams and work more efficiently.
+Users can connect with over 100 apps and integrations to align teams and work more efficiently.
 ClickUp, Airtable, Smartsheet, and Gtmhub are among the popular integrations of Miro.

 Toolkit for different workflows – Miro provides a toolkit for different workflows like product management, design, research, engineering, marketing, sales, strategy, and planning.

 Miro Trust Center – Security is given the top priority at Miro.
 The Miro Trust Center provides enterprise-grade security across all aspects of team collaboration, ideation, and storage.
-Miro’s policies and tools and procedures are built to protect global data and meet global privacy obligations.
+Miro’s policies tools and procedures are built to protect global data and meet global privacy obligations.

 Pricing – Miro offers 3 different pricing plans.
 The team plan priced at $8 per month per user provides more collaborative power and unlimited boards for fast-growing teams.
 The Business plan priced at $16 per member per month is suitable for advanced collaboration and security capabilities for teams and companies.
 The Enterprise plan provides additional security, control, and support for organizations.